-For example, we have opinions on exercise; for some of us it’s boring; for others, it seems a waste of time, because as much as we start off with good intentions, because we don’t always see a difference in our body shape or weight, we give up.
+For example, we have opinions on exercise, for some of us it’s boring, for others it seems a waste of time, because as much as we have good intentions, because we don’t always see a difference in our body shape or weight, we give up.

 We must start from scratch so that when we look at exercise, we see everything that is positive about it, rather than everything’s that’s negative.
-I believe that comes from the way we are.
-If we see our lives as positive, we will succeed at those New Year resolutions.
-I believe we must change our attitude and mind-set.
-Changing our lifestyle is also important because without that, our mind-set won’t change.
+But it’s really about how we are.
+If the cup’s half empty it will always be that way, until we change it.